Ganga Aarti at Triveni Ghat in Rishikesh, Uttarakhand

 Fire offering

-Multi-tiered brass lamps lit and circled before the river, a choreography that has been performed here for generations.
+Multi-tiered brass lamps lit and circled before the river by the priests.
+The choreography is centuries old.

 Ceremony